dartmouth-cs52-18S/workshop-ws-chrome-extension/README.md

 ## Overview

 Chrome extensions allow us to personalize our web-browser, it's time to Timify the way we experience the internet if we so choose.
-With just a little bit of code, the sometimes-scary internet can be a much cuter place.
+With just a little bit of code, the sometimes-scary internet can be a much friendlier place.
 Just clicking our custom chrome extension button in the top right of our browser replaces all a website's images with images of Tim, or anything else you choose!

 <img src="https://media.giphy.com/media/1zlUuEFrTTz9n8XGCW/giphy.gif" width="800" height="400" />